Last Updated on February 10, 2022 by Rakesh Gupta

 Things to Remember

-- As of Winter’22 release, Restriction Rule only support the following objects:
+- As of Winter’22 release, Restriction Rule only supports the following objects:

 - You can create Restriction Rules via: